-If any player or knowledgeable observer becomes aware that a tournament official makes either an incorrect word or rules adjudication, then that person has the right to suggest to the wronged party: 'You may want to ask for a second opinion."
+If any player or knowledgeable observer becomes aware that a tournament official makes either an incorrect word or rules adjudication, then that person has the right to suggest to the wronged party: "You may want to ask for a second opinion."
 Any other communication at that time is forbidden.
-(Read X.H. for the only exception.)
+(Read X.H. [sic; should be X.I.] for the only exception.)